Story-Iter: A Training-free Iterative Paradigm for Long Story Visualization

 \subsection{Long Story Visualization}

-To better evaluate generative quality for \textit{long} story visualization (\textit{i.e.}, up to 100 frames), we compare to subject-consistent image generation model IP-Adapter~\citep{ye2023ip} in addition to existing story visualization methods.
-SDM baselines are not included in comparison as they are not suitable to generate long consistent content.
-We use GPT-4o~\citep{GPT4o} to generate 20 long story cases of ten 50-sentence descriptions and ten 100-sentence descriptions.
+To better evaluate generative quality for long story visualization (\textit{i.e.}, up to 100 frames (Fig.~\ref{figb1} and Fig.~\ref{figb2})), we compare to existing story visualization methods, reference-image based image editing models, and reference-guided image generation methods.
+We use GPT-4o to generate 20 long story cases of 10 50-sentence and 10 100-sentence narratives.

-\paragraph{Quantitative Evaluation.} The quantitative results in Tab.~\ref{tab3} show that our Story-Adapter significantly improves the semantic consistency and the generative coherence for fine-grained interactions for long story visualization compared to existing models.
-Notably, IP-Adapter employs the same guidance image that leads to less aFID.
-In contrast, our method improves visual consistency without the need to fix the same reference image.
+\paragraph{Quantitative Evaluation.} The quantitative results in Tab.~\ref{tab3} show that Story-Iter significantly improves the semantic consistency and the generative coherence for fine-grained interactions for long story visualization compared to existing models~\citep{pan2024synthesizing, liu2024intelligent, betker2023improving, ge2023making, tewel2024training, liu2025onepromptonestory}.
+A key difference between our Story-Iter and StoryDiffusion~\citep{zhou2024storydiffusion} lies in the paradigm: by refining frame generation with global (visual) and local (text) semantic context in the iteration paradigm, Story-Iter achieves higher consistency compared to StoryDiffusion, which relies on the fixed reference images.
+IP-Adapter~\citep{ye2023ip} employs the same single reference image that leads to less aFID.
+In contrast, referencing full-length frames in our paradigm, our method ensures both visual consistency and text alignment.
+Compared with Story-Iter, reference-image editing models suffer from overly strong identity constraints and their inability to handle newly introduced characters, which makes them unsuitable for long-story visualization.
+See Sec.~\ref{edit} for more comparisons with reference-image editing models.

-\paragraph{Qualitative Evaluation.} Fig.~\ref{fig7} shows the visualization results for long stories, indicating that Story-Adapter can generate high-quality, thematically consistent long image sequences based on the text prompts.
-In particular, StoryDiffusion cannot convey interactions between multiple characters correctly (\textit{e.g.}, “\textit{turtle lifting the fishbone trophy}'' in the \textit{34-th} frame and “\textit{rabbit running past the camel}'' in the \textit{46-th} frame), whereas Story-Adapter visualizes the interactions between the characters accurately while maintaining subject consistency.

-\paragraph{Computational Cost Comparison.} We evaluate the computational cost of single-image generation using CSA in StoryDiffusion~\citep{zhou2024storydiffusion} and the proposed GRCA with varying numbers of reference images, under the base attention setting for fair comparison.
-FLOPs are calculated within the diffusion model UNet.
-As shown in Fig.~\ref{fig6}, as the number of reference images increases, StoryDiffusion experiences a significant rise in computation in terms of FLOPs, while Story-Adapter and Story-AdapterXL are slightly affected.
-This demonstrates the potential of modeling on global embeddings as in GRCA to efficiently sustain global story semantics for long story visualization.